samuelakerman/Combos-puzzle/README.md

 # Combos-puzzle
-Given a file with multiple sets of letters, this code produces every possible combination of each set
+Given a file with multiple sets of letters, this code produces every possible combination of each set.
+For "abc" the output would be: "abc", "acb", "bac", "bca", "cab", "cba"